 6.7.4 RESOLUTION OF DOMAIN NAME DISPUTES

 The Registrar must respect and ensure that Registrants accept and observe all the policies and procedures established by ICANN or the Registry in connection with the resolution of disputes concerning domain names registered in the .bnpparibas Registry System.

-The Registry Operator shall comply with all the dispute resolution mechanisms applicable to new gTLDs which may be revised from time to time by ICANN, such as the Uniform Rapid Suspension system ("URS").
+The Registry Operator shall comply with all the dispute resolution mechanisms applicable to new gTLDs, which may be revised from time to time by ICANN, such as the Uniform Rapid Suspension system ("URS").
 In accordance with the technical rules of the URS, the Registrar hereby commits to accept and make effective the payments for and the renewal of a domain name issued by the claimant of a URS in cases where the claimant's URS complaint has prevailed.

 The Registrar hereby commits not to renew such domain name for over one year (insofar as this is possible under the maximum authorized period of duration of the TLD).

 6.7.5 PUBLIC INTEREST COMMITMENTS